-Gateshead College operates within the North East The college is heavily integrated into the NELEP Local Enterprise Partnership (NELEP) area, with the and the NoT skills system and worked proactively in vast majority of learners and apprentices being developing the LSIPs with the North East Automotive from Gateshead, North Tyneside, South Tyneside, Alliance (NEAA) and the North East of England Newcastle, Sunderland, County Durham and Chamber of Commerce (NEECC).
-The college is now Northumberland.
-The area is split between a devolved part of the group of providers developing the Local authority North of the Tyne (NoT) encompassing Skills Improvement Fund (LSIF) leading on digital for Newcastle, North Tyneside and Northumberland, who the NELSIP, manage the local skills budget, and the remaining four local authorities south of the region.
+Gateshead College operates within the North East Local Enterprise Partnership (NELEP) area, with the vast majority of learners and apprentices being from Gateshead, North Tyneside, South Tyneside, Newcastle, Sunderland, County Durham and Northumberland.
+The area is split between a devolved authority North of the Tyne (NoT) encompassing Newcastle, North Tyneside and Northumberland, who manage the local skills budget, and the remaining four local authorities south of the region.